Essien16/doctorsa/README.md

 12:30–13:30
 ```

-PostgreSQL GiST exclusion constraints prevent:

-- A patient from requesting overlapping visits.
-- A doctor from being reserved for overlapping visits.

-Application-level checks provide meaningful conflict errors, while database
-constraints protect against concurrent requests.
+Patient scheduling is protected by locking the patient's stable users row
+before checking and creating a visit.
+Doctor scheduling is protected by locking
+the doctor's stable doctor_profiles row before checking and creating a
+reservation.
+This serialises concurrent attempts for the same patient or doctor
+without introducing an application queue.

+The overlap queries run in READ COMMITTED transactions so a request that
+waited for a lock sees the reservation committed by the preceding transaction.
+Integration tests exercise these concurrent cases against a real MySQL database.

-Doctors may bid on overlapping requests because bids are offers rather than
+Doctors may bid on overlapping requests because a bid is only an offer.
+The
-confirmed appointments.
-The doctor’s schedule is reserved when the patient
+doctor's schedule is reserved when the patient selects a bid and a pending
-selects a bid.
+payment is created.

 ## API overview